 - Freeze State: When selected, the chart will not update regardless of any changes made to the parent table.

 Once you make your selections, click Create.
 The plot will open as a new panel in your workspace with an automatically generated title.
 Any additional plots created using the Chart Builder will open as new panels.

 Currently, existing plot configurations cannot be edited.
 If you make changes in the Chart Builder, you'll need to create a new plot.

-In the next sections, we'll show you examples of each chart type using two tables of weather data you may recognize from our Tutorial.
+In the next sections, we'll show you examples of each chart type using two tables of weather data.
 Run this script if you'd like to follow along:

 #not yet implemented for v2